newrelic/newrelic-java-agent/instrumentation/java.completable-future-jdk11/README.md

-# java.completable-future-jdk9
+# java.completable-future-jdk11

 This instrumentation weaves `java.util.concurrent.CompletableFuture` to trace code execution across asynchronous boundaries.

-## JDK9 Updates
+## JDK11 Updates

-This instrumentation applies to JDK9 and higher.
-This was necessary in order to add support for the method `completeAsync`, which was introduced with Java 9.
+This instrumentation applies to JRE 11 and higher.
+This was necessary in order to add support for the method `completeAsync` (introduced with Java 9).

+JREs 8, 9 and 10 use the previous version of this module, `java.completable-future-jdk8u40`.

 The instrumentation is otherwise the same as the `java.completable-future-jdk8u40`, and works as described below.